CosmicLabs-HQ/Founding-Engineer/README.md

 ---

 ## 🚀 Why Join
 We’re a venture-backed pre-seed startup re-architecting how data moves—across devices, agents, and entire systems.
 The internet was designed for dial-up.
-We’re building for AI.
+We’re building for machines.

 This is not a tweak.
-It’s a full rethinking of the internet stack—from TCP and UDP to how switches and protocols function in mission-critical environments.
-We're deploying the first intelligent, ultra-low latency network stack optimized for real-time AI agents, trading systems, and contested networks.

-If you want to build the pipes of the AGI era, and you thrive in deep, technical challenges at the edge of what’s possible, let’s talk.
+This is a full rethinking of the internet stack, from TCP to switches to cloud-edge orchestration.
+We're completely transforming networking, from the bottom up.
+If you want to build the pipes of the AGI era, and you thrive in deep, technical challenges at the edge of what’s possible... let’s talk.

 ---
 ## 📬 Interested?
 Reach out to the Cosmic Labs team
+- We're hiring ASAP and consider candidates on a rolling basis.

 **Email the following:**